 Now to have this result here is the logic block :

-You have all blocks and possibilities now, you have to compose your own depending on the module purpose.
+You have all blocks and possibilities now, you have to compose your own depending on the container purpose.